raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 in which case those TLV(s) are referred to as "Response Primary TLVs".
 A DSO response message is not required to carry Response Primary TLVs.
-The MESSAGE ID field in the DNS message header is sufficient to identify to which DSO request message this response message relates.
+The MESSAGE ID field in the DNS message header is sufficient to identify the DSO request message to which this response message relates.

 A DSO response message may contain one or more TLVs with DSO-TYPEs different from the Primary TLV from the corresponding DSO request message,